 Inflammation in your neck can also cause severe headaches.
 The tension can pull on the small muscles in your face, jaw, and around your ears, causing headaches and temporomandibular joint (TMJ) problems.
 Not to mention, all that time staring at a screen can cause eyestrain, another common cause of headaches.

-At Houston Spine & Rehabilitation Centers in The Woodlands, Houston, and Sugar Land, Texas, our team, provides highly personalized treatments to address tech neck.
+At Houston Spine & Rehabilitation Centers in The Woodlands and Houston, our team provides highly personalized treatments to address tech neck.
 In addition to referrals for chiropractic care and physical therapy, which can help realign and rebuild strength in your neck and upper back, we offer a comprehensive range of innovative treatments to manage pain, including: